moetunes/Nextwm/README.md

 Need Xlib, then:

+    Copy the sample.rc.conf file to $HOME/.config/snapwm and edit it to suit.

+    Copy the sample.apps.conf file to $HOME/.config/snapwm and edit it to suit.

-    Copy the rc file to $HOME and edit it to suit.
+    Copy the sample.key.conf file to $HOME/.config/snapwm and edit it to suit.

     Edit the config.h.def file to suit your needs and save it as config.h making sure to add the correct path for the rc file.